We work with organizations & individuals to help people tell their own stories

 Check out our ongoing news & events.
 Sometimes, we initiate a project with the guidance of a team of advisors and collaborators.
 Other times, our projects grow from a community, organization, or group of people.
 Want to collaborate on a long-term oral history or storytelling project?
 Want to bring Brave Practice Playback Theatre Collective to your organization for a performance or workshop?
 Want us to facilitate a community storytelling circle with your group?
 Want to engage with stories from The Third Thirty or take the interviewer training?
 Check out our Community Narratives projects for opportunities to collaborate and engage with us!

 Educate.
 Engage.
 Mobilize.

-Window Seat Media was hired by the Center for Washington Cultural Traditions to conduct fieldwork with "tradition bearers" in the Twin Harbors region of the Washington State coast for their Cultural Traditions Survey, and to produce short media products from the interviews.
-The stories are available on the Center's online publication, Rites of Green, here: https://www.ritesofgreen.com/
+Rites of Green: We were hired by the Center for Washington Cultural Traditions to conduct fieldwork with "tradition bearers" in the Twin Harbors region of the Washington State coast for their Cultural Traditions Survey.
+We produced short media products from the interviews, available on the Center's online publication.

 Workshops for Organizations, Educators, and Individuals

-We offer workshops on oral history, multimedia storytelling, nonprofit storytelling, and media literacy.
+We offer workshops on oral history, multimedia storytelling, organizational storytelling, community-building, and media literacy.
 All of our workshops are custom designed to meet your needs.
 Example workshop topics include:

-- Nonprofit storytelling training to help volunteers and Board members be more effective organizational ambassadors
+- Nonprofit Professionals: Help volunteers and Board members be more effective organizational ambassadors through organizational storytelling training

 Community Foundation of South Puget Sound